 Mistakes are that part of life that not only is inevitable, but it can also be used to improve ourselves.
 They shouldn’t be avoided and also not let them make us become fearful.
 Failures are a part of success and are the source of the best knowledge.

-Whenever you see a very successful person, that fulfilled all his / hers dreams, have everything they want and live happily, you can be sure that person has failed a lot.
+Whenever you see a very successful person that fulfilled all their dreams, have everything they want and live happily, you can be sure that person has failed a lot.

 The only notion of progress means that you have something to improve in you.

-If we would be perfect, there weren’t a way of progress.
+If we would be perfect, there wouldn’t be a way to progress.
 That’s the best part of doing mistakes, the fact that we can always improve something in our own self.
-Society created a big fear around mistakes when in fact are our greatest teachers.
+Society created a big fear around mistakes when in fact, they are our greatest teachers.

 I don’t encourage the attitude of “That’s who I am, and I will always screw it up”.
 That’s rubbish and it’s just a run away from responsibilities.
 Also, I don’t imply you should always hit yourself because you did that, and you did that other one.
 I am talking about the mature approach of failures: “Ok, I screw it up.
 I can’t change the past, but I can use that as an experience to improve my future!”
 Simple as that.

 The dignity of choice is one of the most powerful human abilities.
 Still, why most people don’t possess this power?
 Because they don’t assume the responsibility.
 When you blame X and Y for your life, you are basically saying: “I chose to be at the mercy of the environment.”
 And you inevitably are.

 Good decisions come from good experience.
 The best experience comes from the worst decisions.